 - A plaintiff would be required to file a certificate of merit about the claim after consultation with a medical professional (or after trying to get at least three opinions) and if the court finds the claim meritless, the plaintiff’s lawyer would be liable for the defendant’s legal fees and expenses.

 - The cap would no longer be on so-called “noneconomic losses,” but would be on “quality of life or survivor damages.”

 - Quality of life damages would be for “physical impairment, disability, disfigurement, physical pain, mental suffering, inconvenience, emotional distress, grief, anxiety, humiliation, or decrease in … life expectancy, and loss of consortium suffered by a loved one …”

 - Survivor damages would be awarded to a loved one of a victim who died from professional negligence for “loss of love, companionship, comfort, care, fellowship, assistance, protection, affection, society, moral support, and the enjoyment of sexual relations …”

 Those who advocate for the victims of medical negligence will watch this proposal with interest and concern for the ability of deserving injured patients or their survivors to collect the money damages they deserve.

-The lawyers at the San Diego law office of Chihak & Martel represent clients injured or who have lost loved ones through medical mistakes or hospital negligence across Southern California.
+The lawyers at the San Diego law office of Chihak & Associates represent clients injured or who have lost loved ones through medical mistakes or hospital negligence across Southern California.